lab-programs/DBMSLab/README.md

 ```js
 > db.warehouse.find({'PID':1}, {'SID':1, 'SNAME':1, '_id':0}).pretty()
 ```
+---
 ### PL/SQL

-#### WriteaPL/SQL program to display the contents of the above tables and then update the quantity of parts shipped by 5%
+#### Write a PL/SQL program to display the contents of the above tables and then update the quantity of parts shipped by 5%

 ```sql
 DECLARE